jshun/ligra/README.md

 -------
 Example of running the code: An example unweighted graph rMatGraph_J_5_100 and weighted graph rMatGraph_WJ_5_100 are provided.
-They are symmetric graphs, so should be called with the "-s" flag.
+Symmetric graphs should be called with the "-s" flag for better performance.
 For example:

 ```
 $ ./BFS -s rMatGraph_J_5_100